ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 containing the signing key information, the `claims` key is also registered there as a convenient location for the claim names.

-When the claims array is transferred as a property in the Issuer Protected Header, any variations of that array between JWP will be visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
+When the claims array is transferred as a property in the Issuer Header, any variations of that array between JWP will be visible to the verifier, and can leak information about the subject or provide an additional vector for linkability.
 Given the privacy design considerations around linkability, it is RECOMMENDED that the claims are defined externally to an individual JPT or CPT and either referenced or known by the application context.

-The following is an example JWP Protected Header that includes a `cid`:
+The following is an example Header that includes a `cid`:

 <{{./fixtures/template/jpt-issuer-protected-header-with-cid.json}}